Student Council KU Leuven pleads for maximum usage of lecture recordings where possible.

 The awarding of an honorary doctorate is accompanied by a so-called laudatio.
 This is a speech of praise

 in which the supervisor of the honorary doctorate explains why this person deserves an honorary doctorate.
 Every year, the Student Council President records a laudatio for the honorary doctor of the students.
-The laudations are usually published around the Patron’s celebration.
+The laudations are shown during the Convocation ceremony.

 Soon, Vice-Chancellor of Sustainability Gerard Govers will write a new Sustainability Policy Plan together with the Sustainability Council.
 Our Sustainability Officer Liesa Vosch is also involved in this process.
 At the General Assembly on November 12, 2021, the FOs decided to submit the following points of interest from the Student Council for inclusion in the Sustainability Policy Plan: